huonglt/getsetup-backend/SUBMISSION.md

 3. Week days data are hard coded at the moment, returning same week days for any given week.
 This need to be replaced to return the correct week days associated with a week number.\
 4. Replace all other mocked data with more meaningful data
 5. More unit tests
+6. Add more features to the app to make it more interesting